-In addition, visit the company’s official website and check their “Contact Us” page to see if the account is mentioned as a point of contact.
+In addition, visit the company’s official website and check its “Contact Us” page to see if the account is mentioned as a point of contact.

 Tag Specific Support Accounts

 Most people turn to social media because it’s one of the fastest ways to answer queries.
 Attackers leverage this to scam impatient customers with angler phishing attacks.

 Contacting business pages is efficient, but larger organizations have individual accounts that specifically handle customer complaints.
 You can tag these official accounts when complaining on social media platforms like Twitter and Instagram.
 We recommend that you only respond to these accounts once they reply to you.

 Contact the Company on Other Channels if You’re in Doubt

 Don’t be quick to reply to anyone that contacts you online.
 If you’re in doubt, reach out to the company directly.
 Taking extra precautions before any damage is done is vital.
 This way, you won’t need to worry about being disrespectful to the agent that contacted you.

 Avoid Clicking Links

 Links are one of the many ways scammers execute phishing attacks.
 So don’t click on links from unverified sources.
 Also, never send sensitive information like your login details to anyone, even if it’s a customer care agent.
 Most attackers create a sense of urgency to make you feel you have no other option but to do what they say.

 If you notice a fake social media account of your business, report it to social media support immediately.
 Also, notify your customers so they won’t fall victim to the scam.
 Encourage them to report any copycats to you and your community as well.